Funding snapshot

-• GMF will fund up to 100% of eligible costs for Indigenous Organization with primary focus on supporting Indigenous Communities.
+- GMF will fund up to 100% of eligible costs for Indigenous Organizations or partners whose primary focus is supporting Indigenous Communities.

 What we fund

-GMF’s Local Leadership for Climate Adaptation initiative funds partners to design and deliver training that will help local governments advance their climate adaptation knowledge and skills.
+GMF’s Local Leadership for Climate Adaptation initiative funds partners to design and deliver technical training.
+This support equips local governments with the knowledge and skills to advance their climate adaptation work.

 Benefits